 How Does it Work?

 You open an account with the crowdfunding platform, you research and select a project to invest in, and then you invest!
-The steps are easy to list but hard to execute.
+The steps are easy to list but harder to execute.

 First things first, to invest in individual projects, you need to be an accredited investor.
 That means you need a net worth of at least a million dollars, excluding primary residence, or income of at least $200,000 each year for the last two years ($300k if you're married) plus an expectation to earn that this year.

 When you invest in a project, often times with a minimum $5,000 investment per project, you are becoming a limited partner in the investment.

-There are real estate crowdfunding options structured in a way that non-accredited investors can participate.
-Typically, they're structured as a fund, similar to real estate investment trusts that you can already buy on the public markets.
+If you are not an accredited investor, there are still ways for you to invest in crowdfunded real estate.
+They're structured as a fund, similar to real estate investment trusts that you can already buy on the public markets.
 You buy shares of the fund and the fund makes the investments.
 You do not make individual investments on individual projects, thus removing the accredited investor requirement.

 I'm not familiar with all those listed but with Fundrise and RealtyShares, I think you missed a couple important distinctions between those and PeerStreet.
 Those two offer equity, preferred equity and mezzanine positions along with “some” senior debt.

 Investing in the more exotic Fundrise and RealtyShares may seem exciting and sexy but in my opinion, they are just “giving” real estate developers equity to make their transaction work, which works as long as prices are increasing.